Who's New & Who's Back On 'Killing Eve'

 Considering the direction things went in season 2, some wonder if Niko (Owen McDonnell) is still in the picture.
 After all, Villanelle murdered his new girlfriend Gemma (Anna Thornton-Wilton) and left him for dead in a storage locker.
 And poor Hugo!
 Hugo (Edward Bluemel) gets shot in the hallway of the hotel he and Eve are staying in.
 She leaves him to go find help but when she gets back, he’s gone.
 Sadly, it looks like Bluemel won’t be returning to the show.

-If you’re just dying (sorry not sorry) to learn which characters will be back the third season (which premieres April 12 on BBC America), along with newcomers, read on.
+If you’re just dying (sorry not sorry) to learn which characters will be back the third season (which premieres Monday 13th April on iPlayer), along with newcomers, read on.